 Do not stop following up until you feel like you can no longer offer each other value or they are a cold lead.
 Never get to the point of pestering them or overwhelming them with e-mails or phone calls and definitely do not add them to your e-newsletter without their permission.

 Networking can and will grow your business but it will take a lot of trial and error to see where you should be meeting people as well as finding out what works and what doesn’t.
 A CRM will be your best friend in all of this and help you to maximize your conversion rate.
-Like I said above a VEA will also help to make sure no leads or conversations are falling through the cracks.
+As I said above a virtual Executive Assistant will also help to make sure no leads or conversations are falling through the cracks.
 Let us know if there are any tasks you need to delegate to maximize your time networking and to see a larger ROI.

 If this helped and you want to learn more, see our blog post on ‘Why Building Your Network will Transform your Business.’